Overview

 - Pros: Personalizing emails with recipients’ names, locations, or past interactions can boost engagement and make subscribers feel valued.

 - Cons: Requires accurate data collection and segmentation; over-personalization can feel intrusive if not done carefully.
+Also, it can come off as spammy or downright ignorant if the wrong information gets populated for a recipient.

 Emojis